 If you are unable to be in Edinburgh in Semester 1, you will still be able to start your degree digitally and receive a quality learning experience, wherever you are in the world, and join us later.
 Please do advise your Personal Tutor and Course Organisers of your plans.

-Planning and timetabling is still ongoing.
-You should receive your timetable at the latest by the end of Welcome Week.
-Additional activities may be arranged by individual course organisers or for whole programmes without appearing in the timetable, please look out for this information in Learn.
+Because things have changed rapidly over the summer, planning and timetabling is still ongoing: you should receive your timetables at the latest by the week beginning 14 September.
+Additional activities may be arranged by individual course organizers or for whole programmes without appearing in the timetable - please keep an eye out for information on Learn.

 Each School is planning its own approach to teaching and learning for Semester 1 so it is important to review information relating to your other subject.